 PO for multicast session group notification

 Contributions [3][7][16] propose to do paging for multicast activation notification in all legacy POs.
 [7] reasons that there is large N2 signalling overhead for providing subscribed UE information to RAN.
 Whereas contributions [6][14][19][21] propose to restrict the paging to the relevant POs for UEs with deactivated multicast session(s) in order to save paging resources.
 Contribution [14] further proposes that list of UE Paging Identity of the UEs in the multicast group and corresponding Paging DRX should also be provided by AMF to the gNB for POs calculation.
 Contribution [19] further mentions that the signalling overhead is less as same paging related information can be applicable for multiple UEs and an LS can be sent to RAN3 and SA2 to request specifying the required network signaling.
 On other hand, contribution [18] argues that group ID is used as the UE identity with paging, i.e. the group ID determines the PO that is used for paging.
+Contribution [17] has similar view but suggests to use TMGI to determine the PO for the multicast session activation notification.

 Rapporteur’s Summary: